Summaw/Discord-Account-Account-Generator-/README.md

 # Discord-Account-Account-Generator-
 Discord Account Generator that is easy to edit and learn from

+**How to get bot working**

+**[+] Make  a folder names "alts" then make a text file and name it to the name of service you want them to gen for example "Netflix" then the bot will display that in the stock command.**

 **Commands**

 $addnewfile Makes a new file from the channel